245.466 Local service delivery system.

 (2) identify for the county board the individuals, providers, agencies, and associations as specified in section 245.462, subdivision 10;

-(3) provide to the county board a report of unmet mental health needs of adults residing in the county to be included in the county's biennial mental health component of the community social services plan required in section 256E.09, and participate in developing the mental health component of the plan; and
+(3) provide to the county board a report of unmet mental health needs of adults residing in the county to be included in the county's biennial mental health component of the community social services plan, and participate in developing the mental health component of the plan; and

 (4) coordinate its review, evaluation, and recommendations regarding the local mental health system with the state advisory council on mental health.